samir755/technical_test_infra/README.md

 ### Goal

 Create a VM Ubuntu Server 20.04 LTS (Focal Fissa) in a local environment with Vagrant.
-This VM will run a web application available in [this repository]().
+This VM have to run a web application available in [this repository]().

 You have to sent your work in *Github* with this folowing files:
 * :card_index_dividers: `Vagrantfile`